Whether you’re just starting your online business or you’ve been established for a while, getting contracts in place is a must.

 You can read more about NDAs here.

-That’s because the California Online Privacy Protection Act (CalOPPA) and the California Consumer Privacy Act (CCPA) make it mandatory if a Californian resident interacts with your website (and hint, with the reach of the interwebs you never really know where your website users will reside).
+That’s because the California Online Privacy Protection Act (CalOPPA) and the California Privacy Rights Act (CPRA) make it mandatory if a Californian resident interacts with your website (and hint, with the reach of the interwebs you never really know where your website users will reside).

 And the European Union’s General Data Protection Regulation (GDPR) makes it a requirement if you process personal information for even 1 EU or UK resident